 This powder is known as metkut/ metkoot in Marathi and menthya hittu in Kannada.

 When you do not have time to make anything to accompany rice or chapati, you can use metkoot in different forms.
-Make once and use it for months, that is the specialty of metkut.
+Make it once and use it for months, that is the specialty of metkut.

 Menthya hittu may also form a part of diet for baby / toddlers as it provides protein too.
 For me it is comfort food to have with soft cooked rice, a pinch of salt and a teaspoon of homemade ghee.

 We need to first dry roast the grains / dals, one at a time.
 Make sure not to over roast to change color too much.